Have you been told by your doctor that your diabetes will progress regardless?

 Age Can Make Things Harder

-Lots of people say that as they get older it can get harder or take a bit more work to control diabetes, unfortunately this is just the nature of aging for all of us.
+Lots of people say that as they get older it can get harder or take a bit more work to control diabetes, unfortunately this is just the nature of ageing for all of us.

 But again this doesn’t mean a progression will occur.
 It just means you may have to tweak things a bit more from time to time to keep everything on track.